claromes/socialswitch/README.md

     <img src="assets\popup.jpg">
 </p>

-For photo URLs (`https://www.instagram.com/p/<short_code>`), regardless of the redirection option, the extension will redirect to Imginn.com, as this viewer uses the original photo short code.
-However, for tag URLs (`https://www.instagram.com/explore/tags/<tag_name>`), regardless of the redirection option, the extension will redirect to Picuki.com, as only this viewer supports tag search.
+For post URLs (`https://www.instagram.com/p/<short_code>`) and story profiles (`https://www.instagram.com/stories/<handle>`), regardless of the redirection option, the extension will redirect to Imginn.com.
+This viewer uses the original post short code, and it has the option to view only stories via URL.
+However, for tag URLs (`https://www.instagram.com/explore/tags/<tag_name>`), irrespective of the redirection option, the extension will redirect to Picuki.com, as only this viewer supports tag search.

 ### Supported URLs